Devskiller/friendly-id/README.md

 ```
 Application uses internally UUID, but from external point of view only friendly id is visible.

+ ## Testing improvments

-This allows to write much simpler tests for our code:
+This allows to write much simpler tests for our code, because you can use names instead of hard to remember UUIDs.

 ```java
 mockMvc.perform(get("/bars/{bar}", "sampleBar"))